sramalho94/MV_Weather_App/README.md

 - Composition API Documentation

   - [Doclink](https://vuejs.org/guide/extras/composition-api-faq.html#what-is-composition-api)
   - I used the composition API documentation as a reference.
-It provided inside into several useful methods and tools I used ie:
+It provided insight into several useful methods and tools I used ie:

     - ref
     - computed